sahilbishnoi26/teradata-mcp-server/docs/GETTING_STARTED.md

 ![Getting Started](media/MCP.png)

-This documet will cover the process and options for getting the teradata-mcp-server up and runing
+This document will cover the process and options for getting the teradata-mcp-server up and running

-Assumes that you have a running Teradata environment, you should have the following information for yout Teradata system:
+Assumes that you have a running Teradata environment, you should have the following information for your Teradata system:
 1. host address - IP address or DNS address for the location of the server
 2. user name - name you log into the teradata system with
 3. user password - password for the corresponding user name